This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 AGC | 5 |

-- HPV: Human papillomavirus.
+Human papillomavirus.
 The HPV variable contains NEGATIVE, HPV 16, HPV 18, OTHER LOW RISK, and OTHER HIGH RISK.
 This variable is also considered ordinal.
-HPV 16 and HPV 18 represent the same risk, which is the maximum.
+HPV 16 and HPV 18 represent the same risk, the maximum.
 The following table shows the numerical values assigned to the results of this test.

 HPV | ASSIGNED GRADES |